 Your baby’s genitals and diapers

 Your baby’s genitals will appear large at first.
 Females can have swollen and exposed vulvas.
 Males will have swollen heavy scrotums.
-Females may also present with a slight vaginal discharge which can be clear or blood-tinged due to all the maternal hormones that she shares with her mother in utero.
+Females may also present with a slight vaginal discharge which can be clear or blood-tinged due to all the maternal hormones that she shares with their mother in utero.

 If you choose to circumcise your male baby, the head of the penis will look raw and irritated for about 10 days.
 Follow your provider’s instructions for care.

-Newborns can also pass orange or rusty colored urine or uric acid crystals.
+Newborns can also pass orange or rusty-colored urine or uric acid crystals.
 If you see this, check with your pediatrician during a weight check.
 As your baby grows this passes and is totally normal.
 This also can be a sign that your baby is not getting enough nutrition.
 Your baby should have 5-6 wet diapers per day by day 5.

 The first bowel movements are a thick black tar-like substance called meconium.
-As your baby ingests more food the bowels will change to a pea soup consistency to a liquid yellow stool if breastfeeding or a more solid brown stool if formula feeding.
+As your baby ingests more food the bowels will change from a pea soup consistency to a liquid yellow stool if breastfeeding or a more solid brown stool if formula feeding.
 Your baby should pass a palmful of stool or more a day.